simonhw/gardening-services/README.md

 <details><summary>Show User Stories</summary>

 - **View Individual Service Details**: As a **Site User** I can **view the Service page** so that I can **see all details related to the service and make an informed decision on my purchase**.
-    - When I click on a service I can view its details page.
+    - When I click on a service, I can view its details page.
     - I can see the service description, price, and rating.

 - **Order a Service**: As a **Site User** I can **select a booking option** so that I can **book a specific service**.